Chapter 5 : Debrief

 “I would not have appointed Melanie,” continued Kingsley in a firm steady voice, “unless I had complete trust in her, trust she has earned working together with me over the last twelve years.”
 Melanie looked pleased at this remark.
 “Harry, I have asked her to take notes tonight and to help prepare tomorrow’s press release.
-This will be an enormous help to me, but if you prefer I will ask her to leave.”
+This will be an enormous help to me, but, if you prefer, I will ask her to leave.”

 Harry had looked carefully at both Kingsley and Melanie.
 “There will be things said tonight that must never leave this room.
-If you are OK with that then I don’t have a problem”.
+If you are Ok with that, then I don’t have a problem.”
 Both nodded.

 “Are you sure you’re ready for this, Molly?
 Maybe it’s too soon.”

-“Are you sure Mrs Weasley?” asked Harry gently.
+“Are you sure, Mrs Weasley?” asked Harry gently.
 It was mainly Molly he had had in mind when he had said what he said, her and Ginny.
 He knew Ginny was going to react very badly to some of what they were going to say and he dreaded that.

-“Yes Harry, I’ll be OK.
+“Yes, Harry, I’ll be OK.
 Please go on.”

-“OK,” started Harry, “the first thing I want to say is that this was a team effort.
+“Alright,” said Harry, “the first thing I want to say is that this was a team effort.
 Ron and Hermione are just as much responsible for bringing down Voldemort as I am.
 I could not have done this without them.
 I could not have done this with anyone else but them.”

 This last part caught Ron and Hermione by surprise and both quickly turned to look at Harry.